 Sport Studies - track ISMB is a four-year degree programme focused on business and management within the international sports industry.
 During your study, entrepreneurial skills and spirit will provide a solid foundation as you learn to research, plan, organise, lead, manage and evaluate the business of sport.
 In the first two years, you’ll also participate in a variety of sports to further develop your management and interpersonal skills.views

 The contact time within Sport Studies - track ISMB comprises of lectures, tutorials, supervision and academic counselling, among other things.
-The number of contact hours per week in the first year is 20 hours.
+The number of contact hours in the first year is 20 hours per week.
 Contact hours are considered equivalent to 50-minute teaching hours.
-In addition to your contact hours, you are expected to spend around 20 hours working (either alone or with fellow students) on projects and research, assignments, or preparing for classes/exams via self-study.views
+In addition to your contact hours, you are expected to spend around 20 hours per week working (either alone or with fellow students) on projects and research, assignments, or preparing for classes/exams via self-study.views

 To be admitted to Sport Studies - track ISMB you need to have completed secondary education equivalent to the Dutch havo, vwo or mbo-4 level.
 See the admission requirements page for international equivalents.
 This means that you should have completed secondary education at university entrance level in preferably economics, mathematics or business.views

 You can enrol for the 2019–2020 academic year from 10 October 2018 to 15 January 2019 at the latest, by completing the step-by-step plan.
 In view of the high level of interest in this degree programme, the number of available places will be limited (enrolment quota).
 The degree programme will select students.views

 Do you prefer this bachelor programme in Dutch? views about Sportkunde – leerroute Sport, Management en Ondernemen.

 Do you want to know more?
 Watch the video below.